akchobby/HomeServiceRobot/README.md

 ```
 The above is for latest git version, in case of any issue refer this [link](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules)

+*  As some tutors didn't get the link to the repo , a zip file was submitted, hence unzip the HomeServiceRobot folder to the src directory of your catkin_ws

 * After building the repo, to launch the pick and place simulation,run as shown below: